Aims and Objectives – At the Daisy Chain Nursery children are able to learn through play in a happy, safe and welcoming environment.

 Child Protection- All parents and carers must be aware that we are obliged by law to inform Social Services if we have concerns about a child’s welfare.
 The safeguarding of the children in our care may include a duty to share confidential information with others involved in protecting children.

 Development Monitoring – We monitor your child's development using an online system called 'Tapestry', which offers secure access to regular photographs and updates.
 Parents can also add to this journal, creating a wonderful two-way medium for us to share their developmental journey.

 Equal Opportunities – We operate a strict equal opportunities policy that applies to both staff and children.
 Each child and adult is treated as an individual regardless of age, sex, colour, religion or ethnic background.
 A full copy of our Equal Opportunities Policy is available on request.

-First Aid – Most of our staff are First Aiders.
+First Aid –All our staff are First Aiders.
 There will always be at least one qualified member of staff on the premises.
 If your child requires first aid during the day an accident form will be completed and you will be asked to sign it when you collect your child.